Jiayi0912/migrant-student-education/research-assessment.md

 - What did you learn from this project that you will carry forward to future projects?
 - What are you most proud of in this project?

+The most challenging, rewarding, and proud aspect of my project is that I successfully apply the Multilevel model step by step into the regression code chunks.
+This is the first time I use MLM model, and establishing the model formula is really difficult for a beginner in intermediate statistics and R programming.
+Finding the appropriate R package `lmerTest` was harder than I expected, because only this package could include the p-value of each estimate.
+The model is of course far from perfect yet, for I didn't add baseline data and other preexisting variables to control for the confounding effects.
+I will improve the details in the future.
+If I were to start over, I would not design the `report_lmer()` function to compute the formatted table.
+It was so time consuming and also annoying when I had to change from `kable()` to `flextable()` (or in reverse) over and over again to render the PDF.

 Alternatively/additionally in mind some of the suggested ways to earn engagement points, and expand on this (or other aspects of your project) in your reflection:

-- Creating many figures and tables, or particularly complex or creative ones
+- Creating many figures and tables, or particularly complex or creative ones I've generated 5 tables and 2 figures in the final project.
+Figure 2 (with 6 facets!) and Table 3-5 (employing MLM regression) are all quite complicated.
-- Impressively thoughtful and thorough narrative writing in your literature review or discussion section
+- Impressively thoughtful and thorough narrative writing in your literature review or discussion section I've tried my best to make the lit review and discussion part informative and closely associated with my research question and findings, with academic rigor.
-- Employing sophisticated statistical techniques in your analysis
+- Employing sophisticated statistical techniques in your analysis Yes!
+I used MLM model and explained it in the method part.
-- Making excellent use of markdown features to create a polished final product
+- Making excellent use of markdown features to create a polished final product The table may not be that published-formatted, but I've added many features to try to mimic the APA style as much as possible.
-- Having a maximally reproducible and dynamic manuscript
+- Having a maximally reproducible and dynamic manuscript I use relative paths and inline codes for data-dependent text.
-- Fully committing to best practices for version control and GitHub integration/organization
+- Fully committing to best practices for version control and GitHub integration/organization I did.
+You can see my frequent commits and informative messages in the repo history.